 “Here, I can meet other people who have similar challenges.
 We can learn together, work together, and encourage each other.
 It gives me happiness and hope because now I feel like I can still be productive and part of something meaningful.”

-Dipacraft produces wallets, notebook covers, corporate souvenirs, name tags,and bags from vegan leather, as well as rattan-style laundry baskets, tissue boxes and storage containers woven from banana fibre.
+DipaCraft produces wallets, notebook covers, corporate souvenirs, name tags,and bags from vegan leather, as well as rattan-style laundry baskets, tissue boxes and storage containers woven from banana fibre.
 Although both materials come from banana trunks, locally known as gedebog, they are made through different processes.

 For the vegan leather, fresh banana trunks are chopped, blended into pulp, mixed with natural compounds, and dried into flexible leather-like sheets.
 Meanwhile, the woven crafts are made from layers of banana trunk that are peeled, sliced into thin sheets, sun-dried, and spun into fibres before being woven by hand into baskets and other household products.

 What was once agricultural waste is transformed into products with both environmental and economic value.
-The material itself reflects the philosophy behind DipaCraft: turning what society often considers waste into something valuable.

 Jojo holds sheets of vegan leather made from processed banana trunks at his workshop in Cilacap, Central Java.
 Photo: JEFRI TARIGAN